ashleynolan/dg-blog/src/templates/pages/blog/20190812-2019-tooling-survey-results.md

 ## Q16 – Most frequently used JavaScript tools

-Next the survey asked respondents **Which JavaScript libraries and/or frameworks do you currently use most frequently on projects?**
+Next respondents were asked – **Which JavaScript libraries and/or frameworks do you currently use most frequently on projects?**

-Respondents were invited to select all (or none) of the tools that they used on their projects.
+Respondents were invited to select all (or none) of the tools that they use on their projects.

 The responses were as follows: